g1derekl/bree-eval/README.md

 ##### Implementation

 This application is built on Next.js and bootstrapped using `create-next-app`, consisting of a single page in the `src/app` folder that outputs the React component `App`.
 It has minimal external dependencies; the only 3rd-party component is a search autocomplete text field for looking up countries.
 The user enters a name, year of birth and country of residence and the application searches against SDN data using the [OFAC API](https://ofac-api.com/documentation/v3/index.html) service.
 If a match is found, a results panel will display and show which fields match that of the initial query.
+If any of the input fields is missing, an error message will display under that input element.

  Server-side actions are performed in the `actions.ts` file; it makes the requests to the SDN API and analyzes each match.
 It also fetches a list of countries as listed by ISO-3166 (taken from [here](https://raw.githubusercontent.com/lukes/ISO-3166-Countries-with-Regional-Codes/master/slim-2/slim-2.json)) for the country autocomplete component.